jidroid/ws/content/_index.md

 * a sucker for good coffee, snapbacks, and sneakers.

-* learning a bit of biology, psychology, economics, mimetic theory, and poker this year.

-* and an aspiring writer.

 ### I'm counting on the serendipity of the internet to meet new and interesting folks.

 Hit me up (I won't bite), if you think making friends as adults is hard :)